-As I was watching this scene, it struck me how it exemplifies the story of elephants and tourism in this region.
+As I watched this scene, it struck me how it exemplifies the story of elephants and tourism in this region.
 These tourists experienced a sighting of a completely free-ranging elephant, without any restrictive rules common in national parks.
-The elephant we were watching was drinking water that was pumped by the local people, and posed a disturbance if not a slight threat to the goats coming in to drink (I have heard a reliable account of an elephant stepping on a goat’s head in another conservancy).
+The elephant we were watching was drinking water that was pumped by the local people and posed a disturbance if not a slight threat to the goats coming in to drink (I have heard a reliable account of an elephant stepping on a goat’s head in another conservancy).

 Granted, the use of several litres of water and the potential for harming livestock are may not appear to be very significant costs.
-However, I have visited an elderly man on his farm in Sorris-Sorris, and he told me his story about an elephant encounter.
+However, I visited an elderly man on his farm in Sorris-Sorris, and he told me his story about an elephant encounter.

 This man has not received any form of compensation for his injuries, as compensation is only available for people who are killed by wildlife (and that only covers funeral costs).
 Perhaps the only benefit he has seen from elephants is a few kilograms of meat from a recent hunt.
-Yet the government had to pass through the fire of international protest in order to grant him even this small benefit.
+Yet the government had to pass through the fire of international protest to grant him even this small benefit.
 I encourage the people who howled the loudest about the injustice of hunting an elephant to come and talk to this old man at his home, face-to-face.
 It is a humbling experience.

 In the face of these challenges, there is hope for a bright future for Sorris-Sorris Conservancy.
 One key part of that hope is the tourism companies who have recently signed deals to manage a lodge and a campsite located in the conservancy.